CoboVault/cobo-vault-docs/README.md

 ![Cobo Vault Hight Level Architecture](./vault.jpg)

-The user’s master seed is saved in the Secure Element.
+The user’s master seed is saved in the Secure Element and never leaves it.
 The Secure Element communicates with the hardware wallet application layer through a serial communication protocol.
 Users need to set a password before using Cobo Vault, which can be used to unlock the device, sign transactions, or do other sensitive operations.

-We use QR code data transmissions to air-gap the Cobo Vault.
+We use QR code data transmissions to air-gap.
 For details on the data protocol we use, please check [here](https://github.com/CoboVault/crypto-coin-message-protocol)

-QR codes are limited in the data they can contain, and we use animated QR codes to handle larger transmissions of data.
+QR codes are limited in how data they can contain, so we use animated QR codes to handle larger transmissions of data.
 Here is an sample:

 ```
 {